LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Predicting Difficulty

 \paragraph{Linear probe.} Let $A \in \mathbb{R}^{S \times D}$ denote residual stream activations (pre-layer norm) from a fixed layer.
 Following \citet{arditi_refusal_2024}, we extract activations at post-instruction template positions (the final tokens before generation begins but after the user input).

 We train simple linear probes from each layer and position using an 80/20 train–validation split for hyperparameter selection, and report our best probe results on a held-out test set.
 For success-rate prediction, we use MSE loss; for binary success (Maj@K, greedy) we use binary cross-entropy.
 We apply Platt scaling on a validation set to calibrate probabilities from our best-trained classification probes.
+Additional training details are in Appendix~\ref{app:Probing_Formulation}